sad-spirit/pg-wrapper/docs/queries.rst

 ``setTypeConverterFactory()`` method.
 The :ref:`default implementation <converter-factories-default>` will accept either of the following:

+- :ref:`Type name as string <converter-factories-names>`.
+As shown above, array types can be specified using square brackets: ``typename[]``.
+- Composite type specification as an array ``'column' => 'column type specification'``.
 - ``TypeConverter`` instance, it will receive current ``Connection`` to update its configuration, if needed.
-- Type name as string.
-A minimal parser is implemented, so schema-qualified names like ``'pg_catalog.int4'``, double-quoted identifiers like ``'"CamelCaseType"'``, SQL standard names like ``'CHARACTER VARYING'`` will be understood.
-- Composite type specification as an array ``'column' => 'column type specification'``

 It is not necessary to provide type information for *every* parameter: some may be skipped or type info omitted altogether.
 In this case an attempt will be made to guess which converter to use based on PHP variable type.

 .. tip::
-    You *must* specify the type if the parameter is an array, as guessing will definitely fail.
+    You *must* specify the type if the parameter is a PHP array as in above examples, guessing will definitely fail.
     If the parameter is a scalar or :ref:`an instance of a known class <converter-factories-classes>` then guessing will probably work.